Popular Literature (M.Phil.)

 Course Options1 year full-time

-Closing Date31st March 2018, but we will consider late applications on a case-by-case basis until June 2018.
+Closing Date30 April 2018, but applications will be considered on a case-by-case basis until June 2018.

 Please note that applications will not be considered until they are complete, and all references, transcripts and the writing sample are uploaded.
 It is the responsibility of the applicant to communicate with referees in order to make sure that this process is successfully completed.